stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/loading-custom-data.md

 Let's understand the code step by step:

-* It subclasses the base `Dataset` class from DSPy.
+* It inherits the base `Dataset` class from DSPy.
 This inherits all the useful data loading/processing functionality.
 * We load the data in CSV into a DataFrame.
 * We get the **train** split i.e first 700 rows in the DataFrame and convert it to lists of dicts using `to_dict(orient='records')` method and is then assigned to `self._train`.
 * We get the **dev** split i.e first 300 rows in the DataFrame and convert it to lists of dicts using `to_dict(orient='records')` method and is then assigned to `self._dev`.

-Using the Dataset base class makes loading custom datasets incredibly easy.
-Load the data and populate the `self._train`, `self._dev`, `self._test`.
-The base `Dataset` class will handle converting the data into Example objects and shuffling/sampling the data.
-This avoids having to write all that boilerplate code ourselves for every new dataset.
+Using the Dataset base class now makes loading custom datasets incredibly easy and avoids having to write all that boilerplate code ourselves for every new dataset.

 :::caution